mithil1610/flask/readme.txt

-Step1: What will Flask do?
+Step 1: What will Flask do?
        1. Flask will take the repository_name from the body of the api(i.e. from React) and will fetch the created and closed issues for the given repository for past 1 year
        2. Additionally, it will also fetch the author_name and other information for the created and closed issues.